1987–88 Australian region cyclone season: Severe Tropical Cyclone Gwenda-Ezenina

-Gwenda-Ezenina, 6 to 12 February 1988, Indian Ocean
+Gwenda stayed at sea and entered the South-West Indian Ocean basin on 12 February and was renamed as Ezezina.

 Severe Tropical Cyclone Charlie

 Early on 21 February, a tropical low formed over the Coral Sea.
 The system was upgraded to a tropical cyclone at 18:00 UTC on 22 February, given the name Charlie.
 Charlie continued to strengthen for around a day while turning towards the south, however began to weaken soon after.
 Following a period of slight weakening, Charlie maintained its intensity and slowly moved towards the west.
 Early on 27 February, Charlie began to intensify once again, continuing its westerly movement until 36 hours later, when it turned towards the south.
 Charlie made its first landfall near Cape Bowling Green and reached its peak intensity as a Category 3 severe tropical cyclone during 29 February and later made its second landfall, in Upstart Bay.
 The cyclone weakened rapidly over land and dissipated on 1 March.

 As Charlie made landfall in a sparsely populated area, structural damage was minimal, however significant crop damage occurred, amounting to $15 million (1990 AUD).